Designing quantum technologies with a quantum computer: Introduction

+The ESR spin-defect models considered here describe a collection of interacting spin defects embedded in a solid with vibrational degrees of freedom.
+This model class underpins platforms such as the NV center, yet it has received comparatively little attention in the quantum-simulation literature relative to its technological importance.
+The few existing quantum-algorithmic studies of spin defects in solids \cite{Huang2022, Baker2024, Casares2025} typically target the underlying electronic-structure problem, either in full or in a reduced form obtained through quantum embedding \cite{Sheng2022, Chen2025}, at considerable quantum-resource cost.
+We take a complementary route: we simulate the ESR Hamiltonian with an effective spin-boson coupling directly, rather than reconstructing it from a first-principles electron-phonon treatment.
+This retains the physics that governs experimentally observable spin dynamics while keeping the resource requirements compatible with near-term hardware, at the cost of adopting an effective, pre-parameterized model, as discussed in Section~\ref{sec:methods}.

-In this work, we present a framework for simulating and characterizing spin defects in solid-state materials, enabling deeper analysis of current experimental platforms and exploration of new candidates for next-generation quantum technologies.
-As illustrated in Fig. \ref{fig:HeroFigure}, the methodology integrates techniques optimized for computational efficiency on existing quantum hardware and is validated across three distinct NV$^{-}$ center configurations.
-The procedure begins by defining a spin defect system in a particular material, whose Hamiltonian parameters are either taken from experimental data or computed using classical methods on a high performance computer.
-We then encode the system's Hamiltonian into a spin-$1/2$ representation for time-evolution simulation and computation of relevant properties.
-However, operational quantities such as coherence and dephasing times manifest over long timescales, from nanoseconds to microseconds \cite{Barry2020}, making conventional approaches such as the Trotter–Suzuki decomposition computationally unfeasible \cite{PF_Trotter_Error_Childs2019}.
-Hybrid algorithms have emerged to address this limitation by fast-forwarding time evolution with fewer resources \cite{Gu2021, Crstoiu2020, Commeau2020, Shang2025, Ko2025}.
-Among them, the \textit{multi-reference, selected Quantum Krylov Fast-Forwarding} (sQKFF) algorithm \cite{sQKFF_Algorithm} offers a practical approach by extending its dependence from the simulated time to the number of reference states used to approximate long-time dynamics, while significantly reducing key metrics such as gate count and circuit depth.
-Our framework further integrates an optimization stage based on qubit-wise commuting (QWC) aggregation \cite{Verteletskyi2019, JoshIzaac2021}, which improves the reduction of resource requirements.
+In this work we present a framework for simulating and characterizing spin defects in solid-state materials, with the aim of showing how realistic ESR-type Hamiltonians can be integrated into hybrid quantum-computing workflows.
+As illustrated in figure \ref{fig:HeroFigure}, the methodology combines several resource-aware techniques compatible with current quantum hardware and is benchmarked on three representative NV$^{-}$ center configurations.
+The procedure begins by defining a spin-defect system in a given host material, whose Hamiltonian parameters are taken from experiment or computed classically.
+The Hamiltonian is then encoded into a spin-$1/2$ representation for time-evolution simulation and the computation of relevant properties.